 - Complete Range of Private & Business Solutions

-With the exception of Transferwise who we feel deserve a mention, we have resisted from including purely online money transfer companies on this page.
+With the exception of Wise.com (previously TransferWise) who we feel deserve a mention, we have resisted including purely online money transfer companies on this page.
 The same goes for remittance companies.
 We consider traditional currency brokers to be non-banking financial institutions that provide a wide array of currency hedging solutions paired with a team of dedicated FX experts with whom you can speak to in order to build your own personalised currency strategy.
 Currency brokers should be able to provide added value to your currency transfer and will be best suited to those who need to make one-off large transfers or frequent foreign exchange transfers.

 Why are Most UK Brokers Based in London?

 Of the 25 UK currency brokers listed on this page, 20 of the currency brokers are based in London.
-As the capital of the UK, one might naturally expect a higher concentration of currency brokers in London as you would any industry, but the history of finance and FX and the City of London goes a little deeper than that.
+As the capital of the UK, one might naturally expect a higher concentration of currency brokers in London as you would any industry, but the history of finance and FX in the City of London goes a little deeper than that.

 London’s role as the world’s centre of finance has long historical roots.
 By the end of the 19th century more than half of the world’s trade was conducted in pounds sterling but the main currency trading hubs in the early 20th century were actually Paris, New York and Berlin.
 London really started to regain its global presence in currency trading thanks to the relaxation of exchange controls in 1958.
 By the 1990’s London’s most significant revenue-earning function was to provide a centre for the international banking market.
 The unique collection of banks from all over the globe allowed for an exceptional range of currencies to be traded.